0xTxbi/Octy-GitHub-Explorer/README.md

 # Octy GitHub Explorer

-View the geeky details of your GitHub account that you seek.
+View the geeky details of your GitHub account you seek.